Brendan Lemieux: Carolina Hurricanes (2023–2024)

 On July 11, 2023, the Hurricanes signed Lemieux as a free agent to a one-year $800,000 contract for the 2023–24 season.

 On March 11, 2024, Lemieux signed a one-year, $775,000 extension with the Hurricanes.

 Through the first two months of the 2024–25 season, Lemieux did not play in any NHL games and was held pointless in 12 AHL games with the Chicago Wolves, playing his last game with the team on November 20.
 On December 6, at Lemieux's request, the Hurricanes placed him on unconditional waivers for the purpose of terminating his contract.
 It was rumoured that, if he cleared waivers, he intended to sign with Swiss club HC Davos.

 HC Davos (2024–present)

-On December 9, 2024, Lemieux as a free agent signed a three-year contract with Davos.
+On December 9, 2024, Lemieux as a free agent signed a three-year contract with HC Davos.

 International play

-Lemieux was part of the gold-medal winning Canadian team at the 2013 Ivan Hlinka Memorial Tournament in the Czech Republic and Slovakia.
+Lemieux was part of the gold medal-winning Canada under-18 team at the 2013 Ivan Hlinka Memorial Tournament in the Czech Republic and Slovakia.
 He had one goal and one assist in five games, including a goal in the 4–0 shutout victory over the United States team in the tournament finals.